Day Trading Cryptocurrency: The Best Strategies for Success

 Learning what moves cryptocurrency markets takes a boatload of education.
 Cryptocurrency assets vary in use and function, making them much different than trading stocks.
 At the end of the day, a trader can do everything in their power to control for unknown variables and understand the market as much as possible, but there is no substitute for the education that comes from the process of trading itself.
 While we have done our best to educate the reader on the basics of day trading cryptocurrency, nothing here constitutes legal or investment advice and you should consult a professional advisor if you have questions.

 As a relatively new market, cryptocurrencies are still in uncharted territory.
 The entire industry is still figuring out how to handle government regulation, leverage trading, and security, among other things.
-This means that cryptocurrency day trading brings with it great uncertainty, but also great opportunity for traders who know where to look.
+This means that day trading crypto brings with it great uncertainty, but also great opportunity for traders who know where to look.

 The market is extremely fragmented with dozens of different exchanges.
 Prices and fees can vary significantly.
 Trading occurs in the spot market and derivative market, against fiat and against stablecoins, or other cryptocurrencies, and across various legal jurisdictions.
 Traders with the right tools and understanding can take advantage of this fragmentation and complexity.